The official blog of the Lung Institute.

 This journal doesn’t have to be a list of lists.
 It’s whatever you want it to be.
 Paste in concert tickets, photos, flowers, or whatever gives you a grateful feeling.
 After all, the object is creating gratitude.

 The Lung Institute is here to provide innovative, state-of-the-art treatment for your lung disease.
 We take time to get to know each and every patient, because each patient has their very own unique circumstances.
-If you’re looking for a better alternative to conventional hospital treatments and would like to learn more about how stem cell therapy can help you regain your quality of life, please contact us at (800) 729-3065.
+If you’re looking for a better alternative to conventional hospital treatments and would like to learn more about how cellular therapy can help you regain your quality of life, please contact us at (800) 729-3065.
 One of our patient coordinators will answer your questions.

 Happy holidays from the Lung Institute.